Access Denied

 Macros: 40g protein | 28g carbs | 7g fiber | 16g fat

-Why it works: High protein stabilizes blood sugar while the Mediterranean fats and fiber slow digestion.
+Why it works: High protein can support steadier post-meal glucose while the Mediterranean fats and fiber slow digestion.

 Recipe 2: Turkey & Hummus Wrap (360 calories)

-Ingredients: 1 low-carb whole wheat tortilla (10-13g carbs), 4 oz turkey breast, 3 tbsp hummus, lettuce, tomato, cucumber, shredded carrots
+Ingredients: 1 lower-carb whole wheat tortilla (10-13g carbs), 4 oz turkey breast, 3 tbsp hummus, lettuce, tomato, cucumber, shredded carrots

 Macros: 32g protein | 32g carbs | 8g fiber | 11g fat

 Pro tip: Choose tortillas with 5g+ fiber.
-Look for "carb balance" or "high fiber" versions.
+Look for "carb balance" or "higher fiber" versions.

 Recipe 3: Tuna Salad Lettuce Wraps (280 calories)